-Bab El Khemiss Flea-market, one of my favorite addiction in Morocco.
+Bab El Khemiss Flea-market is one of my favorite addictions in Morocco.

-The market is "THE" place to shop if you are searching for that old Moroccan door, old Handira, clocks, old keys or records.
-It is like you have just found Ali Baba's cave, from silver to brass to leather to glassware to magic carpets
+The market is "THE" place to shop if you search for that old Moroccan door, old Handira, clocks, old keys, or records.
+It is like you have just found Ali Baba's cave, from silver to brass to leather to glassware to magic carpets.

 If you are in Marrakech or planning to visit soon, you do not want to miss this journey into the past.
 Drop me a line to arrange for one of a kind tour of the biggest flea market in and around Marrakech.